-What To Expect In Divorce
+What Should You Expect In Divorce?

 Divorce can be a long process, and it is not something that will happen overnight.
 Unless you and your spouse are able to reach a quick, amicable settlement, you should expect your divorce to last anywhere from six months to a year.
 During that time, you will want an experienced and assertive divorce lawyer by your side who genuinely cares about your best interests – one who is compassionate when you experience emotional trauma, aggressive when the other party tries to violate your rights, and accessible whenever you call with questions or concerns.